rw-repo/_tooling/dast/README.md

 >
 >   Disclaimer: scan only against websites where you have permission/authorization.
 >
 >   Using "testhtml5.vulnweb.com" for this demo.
-The following readme shows how to manual build and scan with
+The following readme shows how to manually build and scan with
 >
 >   each application.
 Use "dasty-webscan.sh" to automate the process in a single shell script.
 >